-Develop synergies while leaving the startup a strong autonomy: this is often the bias of companies or large groups when acquiring a startup.
-Gradual and virtuous integration : The goal is not to break the dynamics of the startup and allow it to maintain its agility despite the change of control.
+Develop synergies while leaving the startup a strong autonomy: this is often the thesis of companies or large groups when acquiring a startup.
+A gradual and virtuous integratio.
+The goal is to keep the dynamics of the startup and allow the startup to maintain its agility, despite the change of control.

-More often than not, these external growth operations are implemented by companies or large groups targeting startups operating in the same market or on a very close sector : the challenge is to equip yourself with an agile vehicle to secure its positions on the market or address a new market.
+More often than not, these external growth operations are implemented by companies or large groups targeting startups operating in the same market or on a very close sector.
+The challenge is to equip yourself with an agile vehicle to secure its positions on the market, or address a new market.
 At the same time, these operations can respond to issues of transformation of the company and the acculturation of its collaborators to digital or agile methods.
-On the startup side, the affiliation to a more established company makes it possible to foresee prospects of development or even a change of scale.
+On the startup side, the affiliation to a more established company makes it possible to foresee new development opportunities or even a change of scale.

 Before closing, the strategic alignment between startup and corporate seems to be obvious.

-The good intentions expressed during the phases of discovery and negotiation between startup and corporate until the signature of the deal are are unanimously respected : the startup will be able to benefit from the assets of the group (financial means, expertises, funds of commerce, distribution network…) Preserving the first years its autonomy and thus avoiding being suffocated by the procedures of the group.
+The good intentions expressed during the phases of discovery and negotiation between startup and corporate until the signature of the deal are unanimously respecte.
+The startup will benefit from the assets of the group (financial means, expertises, customers base, distribution network…) while preserving during the first years its autonomy.
+Thus, the startup will avoid being suffocated by the bureaucracy.

 So the scheme seems to be ideal.
-The operational translation of these operations is on the other hand more complex.
+The operational translation of it is, on the other hand, more complex.

 It is sometimes difficult – but so useful – to anticipate the operational implementation of synergies

-I was able to observe a number of cases of acquisition of startups with various profiles (from mature and already international startups to companies still in boot).
-And it seems to me that the modalities of integration are always very specific, but that a certain number of elements can be better anticipated and structured by the acquirers to ensure good integration.
+We were able to observe a number of cases of acquisition of startups with various profiles (from mature and already international startups to companies still in boot).
+And it seems to us that the modalities of integration are always very specific.
+However, a several elements can be better anticipated and structured by the acquirers to ensure a good integration.

 A large part of the success of a good integration seems to be played before the closing.
 Often, post-acquisition synergies are well identified and quantified upstream.
-But if the operatives concerned within the group are not involved in this stage of negotiation (for reasons of confidentiality most often), the transition to execution after closing can quickly be problematic: the projections carried out Collide with operational realities, the objectives and timetable for implementation are revised, and the business plan negotiated during the deal becomes rapidly obsolete.
+But if the managers or employees concerned within the group are not involved in this stage of negotiation (most often for reasons of confidentiality), the transition to execution after closing can quickly be problematic: the projections carried out collide with operational realities, the objectives and timetable for implementation are revised, and the business plan negotiated during the deal becomes rapidly obsolete.

 Our feedback also shows that barriers to integration can come from cases of internal competition.
-The arrival of the startup can be seen as a threat by operational -managers of projects or business units for example – addressing issues similar to those of the startup.
+The arrival of the startup can be seen as a threat by project managers or business unit directors, addressing issues similar to those of the startup.
 In many cases, conflict between projects has not been sufficiently clarified, and this internal competition has negated the hopes of synergies between corporate and startup.

 If the performance of synergies is not at the rendezvous, the impact on the motivation of the managers of the startup can be high, while the group wants to retain them

 The purchaser generally wishes to retain the managers of the startup for several years and to maintain at home a high level of motivation.
-If part of their income is linked to synergies with the group, but they do not control the performance, the subject can quickly become a source of tensions.
+If part of their income is linked to synergies with the group, but they do not control the drivers, the issue can quickly become a source of tensions.

-Another example is that of the startup bought by a corporate on the basis of a business plan too ambitious.
-The business plan makes it possible to justify a valuation to the advantage of the startup during the negotiation, and the corporate sets up a clause of earn out to secure itself.
-After a first exercise, everyone understands that the goals will never be achieved.
+Another example is that of the startup bought by a corporate on the basis of a too ambitious business plan.
+The business was great to justify a a good valuation of the startup during the negotiation, and the corporate sets up an earn out clause to secure itself.
+After a first year, everyone understands that the goals will never be achieved.
 The corporate must then arbitrate : re-negotiate the agreements or take the risk of the early departure of the managers of the startup.

 Some corporates thus favour the staggering of the upfront payment over several years to retain the executives.
 The payment is made every year provided that the officers are always on board.
 But this is not enough to interest leaders in the development of synergies.